University managerialism: another narrative

 Resolving all this is not at all easy.
 It is not possible, realistically, to roll back the last decade or two, and to be fair it probably isn’t desirable either.
 Universities back then were on the whole educators of the elite, with little inclination to justify what they were doing to anyone else.
 That’s no longer acceptable in today’s society.
 But rather than come up with ways of explaining and accounting for its actions and practices, the academy let external stakeholders lay down the rules, and this turned into what we have now got.

 Not all of it is bad.
 Universities are much more cost effective than they used to be, have more professional support services, provide more serious back-up for students, manage their facilities more efficiently, engage more purposefully with the community.
 Where it is not so good is in the bureaucratisation of scholarship, and the inadequacy of inclusive decision-making.
 This is what we now need to get right.
 So to those academics who seem intent on suggesting that it’s all the fault of a managerial class, I would argue that the time is right to work with university leaderships to see how the academy can make its case effectively to a general public that wants more accountability, while preserving the best of the academic tradition.
-It shouldn’t be beyond us to achieve this.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It shouldn’t be beyond us to achieve this.university comment below, or link to this permanent URL from your own site.